mklarqvist/tomahawk/docs/r-tutorial.md

 <img src="../images/twk_locuszoom_combine_genes.jpeg">

-Again, we can zoom into the local region (200kb flanking region) by simply changing the appropriate paramters in the code above.
+Again, we can zoom into the local region (200kb flanking region) by simply changing the appropriate parameters in the code above.

 <img src="../images/twk_locuszoom_combine_genes_zoom.jpeg"  >